hark.readthedocs# Quick Start

 os.chdir('Music')moves to the Music subdirectory of the current working directory.

-- Most of the modules in HARK are just collections of tools.
-There are a few demonstration applications that use the tools that you automatically get when you install HARK – they are listed below in Application Modules.
-A much larger set of uses of HARK can be found at two repositories:
+Most of the modules in HARK are just collections of tools.
+There are a few demonstration applications that use the tools that you automatically get when you install HARK – they are listed in the sidebar at the left.
+A much larger set of uses of HARK can be found at two repositories: _ DemARK: Demonstrations of the use of HARK _ REMARK: Replications of existing papers made using HARK

 You will want to obtain your own local copy of these repos using: